 Surf 4fun gets regular updates and while this map has 2016 in the name, this is only the year it was first made.
 This map has received a 2020 update to make changes to the balance, fix old bugs and to adjust the music volume due to the complaints they received.
 Creator Vedeshka listens to those who play the map and are willing to update it as needed.

 This map is set in the sky above a large mountain range with a beautiful otherworldly sky with a ringed planet.
 Bots cannot be spawned on this map as it automatically kicks them from the game and dying will put you into the Jail.
 To rest the level you run the command “reset_expo”.

-Unsurprisingly, Surf Egypt2 is set in Egypt!
+Unsurprisingly, Surf Egypt2 is set in Egypt and shows similar aspects as the famous CSGO map Dust 2!
 It was created by Charles “Mariowned” Joyce who also created the original Surf_Egypt map for Counter-Strike: Source.
 This person also invented “Surfing” maps and was the one who started this back in Counter-Strike 1.6.
 There is also a link to a download for the Surf_ Egypt2 port which makes it available for Counter-Strike: Source.

 This one might be the most ‘basic’ map on our shortlist but that doesn’t mean it’s not good.
 It’s set in an enclosed room with walls to jump over and different ramp segments for players to jump between.
 Due to the amount of jumping on this map, it’s not one that many beginners consider to be simple to do with all of the jumping and turning around.
 Surf Master looks deceptively simple due to bland looking room you spawn into.
 The reality is completely different, however.